jeroentvb/modularize-html/README.md

 Build your website in the [src](src/) folder.
 The page templates should go in [src/pages](src/pages).
 The partials, such as the head and tail, should go in [src/partials](src/partials).

 ### Development
 To develop the website, this app uses a simple [express](https://www.npmjs.com/package/express) server.
 You can run the server using `npm start`.

+#### Linking
+Linking to another file is the same as you would in a static html file, so link to `/index.html` and **not** to `/index`, because that won't work after compiling.

 #### CSS preprocessor
 You can use your own css preprocessor if you so desire.
 Just make sure changes in your source file are being watched and compiled a css file and make sure it's linked in [head.ejs](src/partials/head.ejs).
 Otherwise changes won't show up or be included in the compiled website.